Nikki's Rest

 In my vision for the future of Haiti, the artistic community within the diaspora uses Haitian imagery and aesthetics to create new pathways of cultural reunion.

-Day Brierre is a Haitian-born multimedia artist based in Chicago, Illinois.
-Her visual palette derives inspiration from Afro-indigenous myths and folklore.
-She uses a vibrant color palette, simplistic forms, and religious symbolism as a nod to my catholic upbringing in Port-au-Prince.
-Her works aim to portray the unseen realities and mythical aspects of the black female identity by crafting narrative vessels and two-dimensional works.
+Day Brierre (b.
+1994, Port-au-Prince, Haiti; lives in Chicago, Illinois) is a Haitian-born multimedia artist based in Chicago.
+Her visual language draws inspiration from Afro-Indigenous myths and folklore.
+She employs vibrant color palettes, simplified forms, and religious symbolism as a nod to her Catholic upbringing in Port-au-Prince.
+Her work explores unseen realities and the mythical dimensions of Black female identity through narrative vessels and two-dimensional works.